Published: May 16, 2019 | Last Updated: June 12, 2024

 So the first solution I’ve found is to export your 1080p Full HD videos as if they were 4K.

 They may not look beautiful in 4K – or 2K, for that matter – but in FullHD, they will look normal.
-And because they were uploaded as 4K, YouTube will use the VP9 codec even when they’re played back in 1080p.
+Because they were uploaded at 4K, YouTube will use the VP9 codec even when they’re played back in 1080p.

 I then tried to upload a video in 1440p (2k) with a frame rate of 50fps – and lo and behold – it also used the vp9 codec: